Africville: Razing

 Scholars have concluded that the razing of Africville was a confluence of "overt and hidden racism, the progressive impulse in favour of racial integration, and the rise of liberal-bureaucratic social reconstruction ideas."

 During the 1940s and 1950s in different parts of Canada, the federal, provincial, and municipal governments were working together for urban renewal, particularly after the Allied victory in World War II: there was energy to redevelop areas classified as slums and relocate the people to new and improved housing.
 The intent was to redevelop some land for "higher" uses with greater economic return: business and industry.
-Other notable racialized neighbourhoods razed under the banner of urban renewal include The Ward in Toronto, and Rooster Town in Winnipeg.
+Other notable racialized neighbourhoods razed under the banner of urban renewal include The Ward in Toronto, Rooster Town in Winnipeg, and The Bog in Charlottetown.

 Many years earlier, and again in 1947 after a major fire burnt several Africville houses, officials discussed redevelopment and relocation of Africville.
 But more concrete plans of relocation did not officially emerge until 1961.
 Stimulated by the "Stephenson Report" of 1957 and the establishment of Halifax's Department of Development in 1961, the city proposed relocation of these residents.
 In 1962, Halifax City Council adopted the relocation proposal unanimously, and the "Rose Report" (publ.
 1964) was passed 37/41 in favour of relocation.